Speaker audio player

 Project changes are often necessary as projects develop and are achieved through the amendment process for major changes or the administrative modification process for minor changes.
 New projects that are considered minor must fit within one of the Group Projects categories.
 For more information check out the Group Projects Policy.

 Annually, KIPDA is required to compile a report of every project for which Federal funds were obligated (i.e. included in a funding agreement).
-The FY 2019 Annual Listing of Obligated Projects in the Louisville/Jefferson County, KY-IN MPA is available by clicking here.
+The FY 2023 Annual Listing of Obligated Projects in the Louisville/Jefferson County, KY-IN MPA is available below

 MPO Dedicated Funding Programs